ArcaanTeam/nextjs_template/CONTRIBUTING.md

 # The content of this doc changes for each branch

+## TODO

+- Check all locales Consistency against default locale as single source of truth for messages.

 ## i18n boilerplate

 - `./src/config/i18n.ts` single source of truth for internationalization.